enisn/Xamarin.Forms.InputKit/docs/en/examples/Creating-RadioButtons-Dynamically.md

-# Adding RadioButtons Dynamically
+# Creating RadioButtons Dynamically

+Don't use RadioButtons or Checkbox in a ListView!
+It's not performant and it's not easy to find selected item.

-To generate dynamicly radio buttons, you can use **SelectionView**.
+To generate radio buttons dynamically, you can use **SelectionView**.
 SelectionView has 3 selection type.
 They're Button (*as default*), RadioButton, CheckBox.
 If you set **SelectionType** to **RadioButton** and Bind ItemsSource, you've created Radio Buttons dynamicly.